How do you fit a balanced fund into a balanced portfolio?

 5 minute read

-Senior Portfolio Strategists Sabrina Geppert and Lara Reinhard from the Portfolio Construction and Strategy team consider how balanced funds can be used to help build a portfolio that works effectively for investors – particularly pertinent at a time when both equity and fixed income markets have struggled to find their footing amid inflation and growth fears.
+Senior Portfolio Strategists Sabrina Denis and Lara Castleton from the Portfolio Construction and Strategy team consider how balanced funds can be used to help build a portfolio that works effectively for investors – particularly pertinent at a time when both equity and fixed income markets have struggled to find their footing amid inflation and growth fears.

 Market uncertainty has left many financial professionals unclear about where to turn.
 Both equity and fixed income markets have struggled to find their footing amidst inflation and growth fears, both of which have been worsened by continued insecurity around the war in Ukraine.
 Throughout recent consultations, we see a growing number of investors interested in discussing the role and intended use of balanced funds in investment portfolios.